-- Many consumers lack awareness and education about health and hygiene. - Many consumers have a poor understanding of how to use water and sanitation systems properly. - Crowded informal settlements because of increased migration to urban areas. - Rural communities living outside water-borne edge. - Crowded informal settlements requiring services. - Sewer pipe blockages and storm water management. - Non-payment of bills, illegal connections and vandalism.
+- Many consumers lack awareness and education about health and hygiene. - Many consumers have a poor understanding of how to use water and sanitation systems properly. - Crowded informal settlements because of increased migration to urban areas which require water and sanitation services - Rural communities living outside water-borne edge. - Sewer pipe blockages and storm water management. - Non-payment of bills, illegal connections and vandalism.

-Overcoming these challenges requires a unique approach.
-EWS has recognised how water, energy, health and food security are interlinked, and so solutions aimed at just one sector are not sustainable.
+Overcoming water and sanitation service delivery challenges requires a unique approach.
+EWS has recognised how water, energy, health and food security are interlinked, and so that solutions aimed at just one sector are not sustainable.
 For example, increasing food security or energy supply generally results in higher water consumption.
-Therefore, EWS uses the nexus approach when implementing projects to improve food, water and energy supply.